 The main goal of our work is devoted to explore non-classical properties such as superposition and entanglement of massive particles at mesoscopic scales.
 Our core business is matter-wave interferometry experiments with heavy molecules and nanoparticles.
 Such experiments hold promise to test possible limitations of quantum theory.

-We are always looking for interested and talented post-docs.
-If you are interested and for more details please contact Dr Hendrik Ulbricht (h.ulbricht[at]soton.ac.uk).Current research projects include:
+We are always looking for highly motivated and talented PhD students and post-docs.
+If you are interested and for more details please contact Prof Hendrik Ulbricht (h.ulbricht[at]soton.ac.uk).Current research projects include:

-We run a Talbot-Lau Interferometer to perform quantum superposition experiments with molecules in the mass range of up to 10.000 amu (atomic mass units).
+We run a Talbot-Lau Interferometer to perform quantum superposition experiments with atoms and molecules in the mass range of up to 10.000 amu (atomic mass units).

 Molecular beam techniques

-We use optical and magnetic fields to manipulate and focus the centre of mass motion of molecules as well as Neon buffer gas techniques to cool molecular degrees of freedom.
+We use optical and magnetic fields to manipulate and focus the centre of mass motion of atoms and molecules.

 We combine Talbot-Lau interferometry with optical tweezing and guiding techniques of 10nm to 100nm bead particles to demonstrate spatial quantum superposition.
-Experiments in this parameter range can test collapse models to extend quantum theory.
+Experiments in this parameter range can test collapse models which may limit quantum mechanics.

 Graphene quantum optics

-We use nanofabrication techniques to build membrane based particle detectors as well as electron transport devices to implement electron quantum optics ideas.
+We use nanofabrication techniques to build electron transport devices to implement electron quantum optics ideas.